NematBhullar/NematBhullar/README.md

 Nemat Bhullar

 ## About
 Hello!
 My name is Nemat and I’m currently studying software engineering.
-I enjoy coding and building websites, whilst spending my free time marketing or creating UI/UX designs.

 ## Usage
 This project was bootstrapped with Create React App.